taskcluster/cloud-mirror/README.md

 developed by John Ford who can be found in `#taskcluster` on `irc.mozilla.org` as `jhford`.
-There are unit tests which should pass on your contribution as well as an eslint configuration which declares the coding style for this repostiory.
+There are unit tests which should pass on your contribution as well as an eslint configuration which declares the coding style for this repository.
 We use the `babel` javascript transformation toolkit to support modern javascript.
 Where possible, we use the `async` and `await` keywords to make our async promises easier to work with.
 This is strongly preferred in contributions.
 We also like to use `lodash` where javascript standards haven't